 - Black Sea bass

-Check out the best replacements for trout in my article, Trout Replacements: The 12 Best Healthy Substitutes.
+Check out the best replacements in my article, Trout Replacements: The 12 Best Healthy Substitutes.

 How To Cook Bass

-- Smallmouth bass doesn’t have the same fishy flavor and smell that a largemouth contains.
-Smallmouth doesn’t have to be seasoned as much to cover up the fishiness.
+- Smallmouth doesn’t have the same fishy flavor and smell that a largemouth contains.
+It doesn’t have to be seasoned as much to cover up the fishiness.

-- Spotted bass doesn’t have the same fishiness and smell that a largemouth contains.
-For this reason spotted bass doesn’t have to be seasoned as much to cover up the fishy smell and flavor.
+- Spotted doesn’t have the same fishiness and smell that a largemouth contains.
+For this reason it doesn’t have to be seasoned as much to cover up the fishy smell and flavor.

 - Olive oil

 How To Cook Trout